Specto installed at 2023 PBA LBC National Championships site

 Registration for the optional Doubles and Team events will be available on site, where players can compete with anyone who has not yet bowled, including PBA stars bowling in the PBA Exempt division.

-Players in the PBA LBC National Championships will be competing for shares of an estimated $500,000 prize fund (based on 3,360 entries).
+Players in the PBA LBC National Championships will be competing for shares of a prize fund (based on 3,360 entries).
 First place in the Open Classic division is guaranteed $25,000, while all other divisions will pay a guaranteed $5,000 to first place finishers.
 Additional prizes will be awarded at a 1:8 ratio.